 - Cultivate current and next generation public health researchers and epidemiologists through training and mentorship

-FPD recently received significant funding from the U.S. NIH and USAID to investigate:
+During 2018, FPD received funding from the US NIH and USAID to:

-- STIs in HIV positive pregnant women and their impact on MTCT of HIV
+- Investigate STIs in HIV-positive pregnant women and the impact on MTCT of HIV

-- Home-based TB case finding and testing using the new GeneXpert Omni instrument
+- Determine the acceptability and feasibility of home-based TB case finding and testing using the new GeneXpert Omni instrument

-- The FHI360 study evaluating an intervention integrating economic strengthening and HIV prevention programs for vulnerable youth
+- Evaluating an intervention integrating economic strengthening and HIV prevention programmes for vulnerable youth

 Investigating the acceptability, feasibility and outcomes of home-based TB testing of household contacts using a new, mobile point of care technology.